Another heat wave: 90s all week in Portland, maybe 100 this weekend

-Less than a week removed from 90-degree weather, another extended heat wave is coming to Portland.
+PORTLAND, Ore. — Portland is in the middle of another extended heat wave.

-The high temperatures will be in the upper 90s all week, according to KGW meteorologist Rod Hill.
+The high temperatures will be in the upper 90s all week, according to KGW meteorologist Matt Zaffino.
 The weekend could see 100 degree temps.

-The National Weather Service has issued a Heat Advisory from 2 p.m.
-Monday until 11 p.m.
-Tuesday.
+The National Weather Service has issued a Heat Advisory until 10 p.m.
+Thursday.

 - Map of cool spaces in Multnomah County